 QARN, or Quality Assessment Registered Nurse:

-Under the guidelines of Ohio Revised Code, a Quality Assessment Registered Nurse, employed by or contracted with a County Board, is required to conduct quality assessment reviews of all activities related to administering prescribed medications, performing health-related activities, or performing tube feedings by County Board employees and private providers caring for individuals with specific medical needs.
+Under the guidelines of Ohio Revised Code, Summit DD conducts quality assessment reviews of all activities related to administering prescribed medications, performing health-related activities, or performing tube feedings by private providers caring for individuals with specific medical needs.
 This oversight helps to ensure that best practices are followed during these health-related activities and individuals’ safety is the top priority.
 Quality assessment reviews must be conducted at least once every three years, or as needed.

 Continued Coordination of Services and Monitoring

 Service and Support Administrators (SSAs) are responsible for the ongoing coordination and monitoring of a individual’s ISP.
 They use person-centered planning to develop, review and revise an individual’s service plan as well as gauge progress toward desired outcomes outlined in the ISP.
 Review and revise the individual service plan at least every twelve months or more frequently if necessary.